kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - Robinson, Michael.
 “National Identity and the Thought of Sin Ch’aeho: Sadaejuŭi and Chuch’e in History and Politics.” *The Journal of Korean Studies* 5 (1984): 121–42.
 - Schmid, Andre.
 “Rediscovering Manchuria: Sin Ch’aeho and the Politics of Territorial History in Korea.” *The Journal of Asian Studies* 56, no. 1 (1997): 26–46.
 - Scalapino, Robert A. *The Chinese Anarchist Movement*.
 Center for Chinese Studies, Institute of International Studies, University of California, 1961.
 - Scott, James C. *The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia*.
 Yale University Press, 2009.
+(P)
 - Setouchi, Harumi. *Beauty in Disarray*.
 Tuttle Publishing, 2013.
 - Shea, George Tyson. *Leftwing Literature in Japan: A Brief History of the Proletarian Literary Movement*.
 Hosei University Press, 1964.
 - Smith, Henry DeWitt, and Henry Dewitt Smith II. *Japan’s First Student Radicals*.
 Harvard University Press, 1972.
+(P)
 - Stanley, Thomas A. *Ōsugi Sakae, Anarchist in Taishō Japan: The Creativity of the Ego*.
 Harvard Univ Asia Center, 1982.
-— Stanley, Thomas. *Ōsugi Sakae, Anarchist in Taishō Japan: The Creativity of the Ego*.
-Harvard Univ Asia Center, 1982.
+(P)
 - Tierney, Robert Thomas, and Kotoku Shusui. *Monster of the Twentieth Century: Kotoku Shusui and Japan’s First Anti-Imperialist Movement*.
 Univ of California Press, 2015.
+(P)
 - Wakabayashi, Bob T. *Modern Japanese Thought*.
 Cambridge University Press, 1998.
 - Woodcock, George. *Anarchism: A History of Libertarian Ideas and Movements*.
 Broadview, 2004.
 - Zarrow, Peter Gue. *Anarchism and Chinese Political Culture*.
 Studies of the East Asian Institute.
 New York: Columbia University Press, 1990.